RebeccaFransson/2DV610---System-test/README.md

 Primary flow
-1. User sends a request to a forbidden resource on the server
+1. The server gets a request to a forbidden resource
-2. User gets HTML and response code 403 - FORBIDDEN
+2. The server responds with HTML and a staus code 403 - FORBIDDEN

 Alternative flow
 2a.
-User does not get any HTML and status code of 403.
+The server does not respond with any HTML or status code of 403.